anatosun/plexamp-docker/README.md

-# Plexamp Docker
+# Plexamp Headless Docker

-This repository allows building a docker image of [Plexamp](https://plexamp.com/) and also provides a pre-built image at `ghcr.io/anatosun/plexamp:arm64v8`.
+This repository allows building a docker image of [Plexamp headless](https://plexamp.com/) and also provides a pre-built image at `ghcr.io/anatosun/plexamp:arm64v8`.

 The architectures supported by this image are the following.